 Although a lot of the Twilight Forest is rather tranquil, some places are definitely unsafe.
 The portals do not have any particular safeguards.
-It is rare, but you could arrive in the courtyard of a rampaging Naga, in a Hollow Hill, or even on top of a tall tree.
+It is rare, but you could arrive in the courtyard of a rampaging Naga, in a Hollow Hill, on top of a tall tree, or even in a biome you're not supposed to be in yet.
 Be prepared to defend your portal, or to flee if necessary.

 How to Get Back to the Overworld